Daniel Johns

-Daniel Paul Johns (born 22 April 1979) is an Australian musician, singer, and songwriter, best known as the frontman, guitarist, and main songwriter of the rock band Silverchair.
-Johns is also one half of The Dissociatives with Paul Mac and one half of Dreams with Luke Steele.
+Daniel Paul Johns (born 22 April 1979) is an Australian musician, best known as the frontman, guitarist, and main songwriter of the rock band Silverchair.
+Johns is also a member of The Dissociatives with Paul Mac and a member of Dreams with Luke Steele.
 On March 13, 2015 Johns released his first solo EP Aerial Love and on March 22, 2015, he released his first solo LP Talk.
 Johns' second solo album FutureNever was released on 22 April 2022.

 In 2007, Johns was ranked at number 18 on Rolling Stones list of The 25 Most Underrated Guitarists.
 Johns has won 21 ARIA Awards from 49 nominations as a member of Silverchair, and has earned four other nominations as a solo artist.

 Early life and education

 Daniel Paul Johns was born in Newcastle, New South Wales, on 22 April 1979 to Greg and Julie Johns.
 His father owned a fruit shop in Newcastle, and his mother was a full-time homemaker.
 He grew up in Merewether with two younger siblings.

 Johns attended Newcastle High School, from which he graduated in 1997.